 Laying Hens- Golden Buff Comets

+The variety of laying he that we like the most is the Golden Buff Comet.
 The Golden Comet is also known as Golden Buff, Gold Sex Link, Cinnamon Queen, and Red Star.
 They are a hybrid cross of various types.
 That includes the leghorn and Rhode Island red.
 Their coloring is typically reddish-brown.
 Sex links mean that their coloring denotes the sex, so when you order them you know that there will never be a mistake in the sex of the chick you are sent.
 It’s a hardy bird that does well in cold climates.
 This variety is famous for their prolific egg production which is why we purchased them.
 So although we do not have a wide variety of colors and plumage, what we are getting is about 18 eggs a day out of 24 birds.
 After all, if you’re going to pay the extra price to raise organic laying hens, what you really want are the eggs, not a bunch of pretty birds that only lay a couple of eggs a week.

 We don’t sell chickens for meat.
 Laying hens are tough and unpalatable.